-The effectiveness of handling traffic through night construction depends upon the Traffic Control Plans, Lighting Plan, and the details of the contractor's operations.
+The effectiveness of handling traffic through night construction depends upon the Traffic Control Plans, lighting, and the details of the contractor's operations.
 The contractor is required to submit and obtain approval of his lighting plan before proceeding with nighttime work.
 Also, here are some details to consider:

-- In addition to the requirements for signs and warning devices shown in the Traffic Control Plans, changeable message signs in advance of the work may be used effectively.
-You may also consult the regional traffic unit on the use of changeable message signs. - Use road flares to get motorists' attention only under emergency conditions.
-Take care to prevent fires in susceptible high fire-risk areas. - During daylight hours, mark signs and lane closure locations in advance.
-The Project Engineer should review lane closures' layouts for visibility and effectiveness.
-When possible, mark cone locations in advance so that cones may be placed quickly and accurately and the resulting line of cones will be straight and correctly spaced. - Ensure that all flaggers' positions, clothing, and equipment meet the requirements of the specifications. - When rain gear is necessary, it shall conform to the requirements of the specification for tops and bottoms. - To maintain the cones, signs, and other safety devices, the Work Zone Supervisor must patrol the project's traffic control systems.
+Changeable message signs in advance of the work may be used effectively to give advanced warning to motorist due to their lighted message.
+Consult the regional traffic and safety unit on the use of changeable message signs.

-• Personnel, representing the Department and the contractor, who are capable of and empowered to make decisions quickly if the need arises, must be on the job at all times.
+- During daylight hours, mark signs and lane closure locations in advance.
+The Project Engineer should review lane closures' layouts for visibility and effectiveness.. - All staff, not just traffic control personnel, require high visibility pants at night.
+This applies to DOT&PF staff as well. - When rain gear is necessary, it shall conform to the high visibility garments specification for tops and bottoms. - Extra attention to work zone devices may be necessary as drivers knock over devices more frequently at night. - Make sure that the TCP the contractor is using was approved for night work. - Personnel, representing the Department and the contractor, who are capable of and empowered to make decisions quickly if the need arises, must be available at all times.

-9.19 Coordination with Bridge Section
+9.19Coordination with Bridge Section

 Projects with permanent or temporary bridge work require coordination between project staff and the designer of record or a designee.
 Most permanent bridge design work is done by the Department's Bridge Section.
 Some permanent bridges and most temporary bridges are designed by a consultant.
 In both cases there will be a material and fabrication submittal and review process (Section 8.3.3).
-There may also be structural welding (Section 11.6), and offsite inspection and testing services (Section 11.7).
+There may also be structural welding (Section 11.6), and off-site inspection and testing services (Section 11.7).